SevenFloor/yii2-sendpulse/README.md

 Usage
 -----

-Add this to your main configuration's components array :
+Add this to your main configuration's components array:

 ```php
 'sendpulse' => [